Physical Fitness: Meaning, Importance, Key Components & Program

 Components of Physical Fitness

-Physical fitness consists of several components, including cardiovascular endurance, muscular strength and endurance, flexibility, and body composition.
+Physical fitness consists of several components: cardiovascular endurance, muscular strength and endurance, flexibility, and body composition.

 1. Cardiovascular Endurance

-This refers to the ability of the cardiovascular system (heart, lungs, and blood vessels) to deliver oxygen and nutrients to the working muscles during sustained physical activity.
+This refers to the cardiovascular system’s ability (heart, lungs, and blood vessels) to deliver oxygen and nutrients to the working muscles during sustained physical activity.

-The best measure of cardio-respiratory fitness is VO2 max, volume (V) of oxygen used when a person reaches his or her maximum (max) ability to supply oxygen (O2) to muscle tissue during exercise.
+The best measure of cardio-respiratory fitness is VO2 max, the volume (V) of oxygen used when a person reaches the maximum (max) ability to supply oxygen (O2) to muscle tissue during exercise.

 Cardiovascular Endurance